artsandmetaphysics/goodlifeodyssey/notes-wip/the-righteous-mind.md

     - Plato: Reason could and should be master
     - Hume: Reason should serve the "passions"
     - Jefferson: Reason and emotions are equally good
-  - Evidence that institutions come first
+  - Evidence that intuitions come first
   - Evidence that strategic reasoning comes second
 - There's more to morality than harm and fairness
   - Sociocentric vs individualistic cultures